| |

 |

 William Wild (1904-1983) : Bill Wild was the Malham village blacksmith from about 1946 until his death in 1985 and an authority on the natural history of the area.
 He was also a master craftsman and artist, working in many different mediums, such as wood carving, wrought ironwork; beaten and chased copper work and wood engraving; his work was widely acclaimed not only locally but as far afield as America.
-He was also a fine watercolour artist and a clever cartoonist and satirist, and famed for his rams' horn walking sticks, the horns usually carved in the form of animals. |
+He was also a fine watercolour artist and a clever cartoonist and satirist, and famed for his rams' horn walking sticks, the horns usually carved in the form of animals.
+The local history group archive holds a good collection of his prints and correspondence. |

 Moonlit Malham scene |